Understanding real estate investments

 - Low priority of rights – MIE mortgages can be second or subsequent to a first mortgage.
 If a borrower fails to make mortgage payments, and the property is liquidated, the lender that made the first mortgage will be first in line to receive its money back.
 The MIE that made the second mortgage will only receive its money if and when the first mortgage has been fully paid off.

 A syndicated mortgage is where two or more individuals invest into a single mortgage against real property.
 Some syndicated mortgage investments are used to fund large scale real estate development projects.
-FSCO considers these investments to be higher risk and has warned consumers to be wary of advertisements promoting high returns or “fully secured” investments.
-Read FSCO’s advisory notice before investing in a syndicated mortgage.
+Before investing in a syndicated mortgage, read FSCO’s previous advisory notice warning consumers to be wary of advertisements promoting high returns or “fully secured” investments.

 - No guaranteed high return –Although some companies or individuals offering syndicated mortgage investments may say they offer ‘guaranteed’ high returns, it is actually against the law to do so.
 In general, the higher the rate of return, the higher the risk of the investment.